In short

 - You'll need tools like speech-to-text, text-to-speech, noise handling, and maybe biometric ID if your use case calls for it.

-- Decide how to deploy—cloud works well for scaling, embedded gives you speed, APIs help you build fast with ready tech from Google, Amazon, or others.
+- Decide how to deploy: cloud handles growth well, embedded gives you speed, APIs help you build fast with ready tech from Google, Amazon, or others.

 Put privacy and security first